- Search The Registry

 *Thelonious Sphere 'T. S.' Monk III was born on this date in 1949.
 He is a Black jazz drummer, composer, and bandleader.

 Born in New York City, he is the son of jazz pianist Thelonious Monk and Nellie Monk.
 He began his music career early in his life, honing his skills throughout the 1970s.
-Monk's destiny was sealed when Art Blakey gave him his first drum set at the age of 15 and began lessons with Max Roach.
+Monk's destiny was sealed when Art Blakey gave him his first drum set at the age of 15, and he began lessons with Max Roach.